ibm-cloud-docs/cis/custom-rules-creating.md

 ```
 {: pre}

-## Working with WAF custom rules with Terraform
-{: #working-with-waf-custom-rules-tf}
-{: terraform}

-This section provides the information about creating the WAF custom rule with Terraform.

-### Creating a custom rule with Terraform
+## Creating a custom rule with Terraform
 {: #create-custom-rule-tf}

 To create a custom rule, you need to create an entry point first and then create the custom rule.
 The following example creates a custom rule with Terraform.